UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do solar panels really come with government checks?

-No. While the government offers excellent tax credits that can reduce your tax liability, there is no program that mails “free money” checks to homeowners just for installing solar panels.
+No. While the government offers excellent tax credits that can reduce your overall tax liability, there is no program that mails “free money” checks to homeowners just for installing solar panels.
 Offers claiming to be “fully free government solar” are almost always scams designed to trap you in an unfavorable contract.

 About the Author

 LaLeesha has a Masters degree in English and enjoys writing whenever she has the chance.
 She is passionate about gardening, reducing her carbon footprint, and protecting the environment.
+She also recently served as President of the Board for City Sprouts (a community garden).